UWCS/stardust/content/events/archive/current.md

 archive = true
 +++

-Events from earlier this year!
+Events from earlier this term!
 <!-- more -->

 {% note(type="primary") %}